stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
-1.The reality and the result (1 Cor 6:19-20 and 7:23).
+1. The reality and the result (1 Cor 6:19-20 and 7:23).
-2.Be godly.
+2. Be godly.
-    a.Have sex.
+    a.
+Have sex.
-    b.Stay with your spouse.
+    b.
+Stay with your spouse.
-3.Serve.
+3. Serve.
-    a.Have sex to serve.
+    a.
+Have sex to serve.
-    b.Marry to serve.
+    b.
+Marry to serve.
-    c.Remain married to serve.
+    c.
+Remain married to serve.
-    d.Remain in your situation because you serve.
+    d.
+Remain in your situation because you serve.

 ## Q&A